vaibhav20014/optscaleclone/ngui/ui/public/docs/resources.md

 - Configure Cluster types: Click the "Configure cluster types" button from the page toolbar.

 - Label as Shared: Mark selected resources as Shared Environments by clicking the "Mark as Shared Environment" button from the table toolbar.
+The action is available for active instances and clusters.

 ### **Tips**